mplewis/coaxist/README.md

 ## Is this legal and safe to use?

 This software is provided as-is.
-I make no guarantees about legality or safety.
+I make no guarantees or warranties about legality or safety.
 You are responsible for understanding if use of this software is legal to use in your jurisdiction and compatible with your personal risk profile.